rutschsr/Senior-Design-Project/README.md

 * Objective-C Write to file
 * Python LAN ping print
 * Python LAN ping no print

+  Our Python multiplication program multiplied by a constant of two.
+This means that it was equivalent to a left shift, and the Python interpreter likely simplified this event, which is why the power consumption recorded was so low.

 | Operation | Average Increase in Power (w) | Power Usage / Computing Event (W/s)|
 | ----------- | ----------- | ------ |